DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 <u>PowerShell Script Steps:</u>

-Extract the lab archive inside your Windows VM.
-This can either be done by downloading the file inside the Virtual Machine or using VMware tools or VirtualBox shared folders to move files between your host and virtual machine.
+Extract system-hardening.ps1 inside your Windows VM.
+This can either be done by downloading the file inside the Virtual Machine.
+Go to this Github repository in your VM and download system-hardening.ps1.
+You can download it by going to the file and press the Download Raw File in the top right corner of the file. machine.

 **TA Note: If you download the scripts from Github, Microsoft Edge will flag this script as dangerous.
 You may have to click on the download and press keep to make it appear in your Downloads folder.**